 - Anne Frank House

 Tip: for the Anne Frank House buy your tickets in advance.
 This is one of the biggest attractions and you need to plan to buy your tickets well before the day you’d like to go.
+I also recommend taking this walking tour, which helps you understand the story of Anne Frank.

 Here are some great Anne Frank Walking Tours for you to consider booking: